-- 1. Each resident will cooperate with the college in the care and maintenance of college property.
+- Each resident will cooperate with the college in the care and maintenance of college property.
 Each resident is responsible for the cleanliness of his/her room.
 Each resident is responsible for checking the assigned room at the beginning of the semester; the resident is then liable for all subsequent damage to the room. - 2.
 Nails, tacks, duct tape, putty, double-sided tape, wallpaper, dart boards, marking pens, or paint are not to be used on walls, ceilings, furniture or doors.
 Obscene pictures are not to be on display in the room. - 3.
-The Residence hall supervisor will periodically check each room for obvious damage and to insure that minimum health and hygiene standards are met.
+The Residence Hall Supervisor will periodically check each room for obvious damage and to ensure that minimum health and hygiene standards are met.
 Students must furnish their own cleaning equipment and supplies. - 4.
-Each resident may submit an online maintenance request or notify the Residence Hall Supervisor/ Student Life Office of damage or need for repair of college property connected with the residence hall. - 5.
+Each resident may submit an online maintenance request, ask the Residence Hall Supervisor to submit the request, or notify the Student Life Office of damage or need for repair of college property connected with the residence hall. - 5.
 The college reserves the right for an authorized member of the maintenance department to enter a room without advance notice, during reasonable hours, in order to provide efficient service (repairs, work orders, improvements, etc.).